Penn-State-Microbiome-Center/KickStart-Workshop-2026/Day3-Shotgun/TaxonomicProfiling-Sourmash.md

 We can run the same command for coomparing two signature files, and the csv file produced will contain the matrix for individual sequences.

-`sourmash compare sample_001.fna.singleton.sig sample_002.fna.singleton.sig --containment --csv compare.singleton.sig.csv`
+`sourmash compare output/sample_001.fna.singleton.sig output/sample_002.fna.singleton.sig --containment --csv output/compare.singleton.sig.csv`

 ## Search and report overall similarity percentages using sourmash search

 Maybe you would like to report the percent of how much there is of one sample in another sample.

-`sourmash search sample_001.fna.sig sample_002.fna.sig --containment`
+`sourmash search output/sample_001.fna.sig output/sample_002.fna.sig --containment`

 |Parameter      |Description|
 |---------------|----------|